 - The communication in Denmark managed by the Danish National Contact Point (NCP) is a good example on how to create good information flows and multilevel dialogue.
-It includes frequent updates by e-mail and regular meetings in the Danish EUSBSR Committee where the Regional Municipality of Bornholm (one of ERB member organisations) is directly involved.
+It includes frequent updates by e-mail and regular meetings in the Danish EUSBSR Committee where the Regional Municipality of Bornholm is directly involved.
 The EUSBSR Committee ensures good information flows between the Danish Priority Area Coordinators (PAC), NCP, main stakeholders from different sectors, as well as the local and regional level.
-The Danish model has offered a good approach to ensure multilevel and intersectoral communication. - Furthermore the Danish national annual stakeholder conference organised by the NCP in close cooperation with the European Commission, the Association of Danish Regions, Nordic Council of Ministers and Baltic Development Forum was a good arena for information, discussion and dialogue with the Danish stakeholders. - The Swedish National Growth Agency has created a network of EUSBSR the stakeholders from relevant national authorities and regional level (represented by all three Swedish member organisations in ERB) which could be further developed.
+The Danish model has offered a good approach to ensure multilevel and intersectoral communication. - Furthermore the Danish national annual stakeholder conference organised by the NCP in close cooperation with the European Commission, the Association of Danish Regions, Nordic Council of Ministers and Baltic Development Forum was a good arena for information, discussion and dialogue with the Danish stakeholders. - The Swedish National Growth Agency has created a network of EUSBSR the stakeholders from relevant national authorities and regional level which could be further developed.